 - #1 & #2 plastic bottles and jugs

 - Scrap metal (all types)

 - Carpet pad

-The standout items on this list, which can otherwise be challenging to recycle in and around Gwinnett, are glass, electronics of ALL kinds (anything with a battery or a cord), and carpet pad.
+The standout items on this list, which can otherwise be challenging to recycle in and around Gwinnett, are glass, electronics of almost all kinds (most anything with a battery or a plug), and carpet pad.
+(One exception is old rear projection TVs, which have to be disposed of in bulk trash due to the expense of recycling them.)
 Though not listed on their website, we also found that the center was accepting household batteries of all kinds; usable housewares, furniture, and sporting goods for donation.
 Large appliances, such as washers, dryers, refrigerators, dehumidifiers, air conditioning units, and freezers are accepted for a small fee.
+(As of September 2020, the fee for freon-containing appliances is $15 for City of Snellville residents and $25 for non-residents.)
 Broken lawn mowers, bicycles, and certain appliances are set out at the front of the center for interested parties to take and repair.

 Scrap metal accepted includes non-ferrous metals, such as brass, copper, nickel, and aluminum (including window screens and storm doors), as well as ferrous metals such as steel, stainless steel, and cast iron.
 Aerosol cans and food cans are not accepted.
 Payments are not offered for scrap metal, so if you have a lot to recycle, you may want to take your metal to one of the many metal recyclers in Gwinnett County for a rebate.